-- Regional deployment, operation and maintenance of sensors and platforms to address needs for data and information that have been clearly articulated by the Regional Associations as representative of their stakeholders. - Regional participation in developing a data integration framework for data streams, quality assurance procedures, and data delivery. - Generation of regional or appropriately-scaled products, including data and model output, that facilitate the development of value-added targeted products for identified users.
+-Regional deployment, operation and maintenance of sensors and platforms to address needs for data and information that have been clearly articulated by the Regional Associations as representative of their stakeholders.

+-Regional participation in developing a data integration framework for data streams, quality assurance procedures, and data delivery and clear documentation of how these activities link to or extend from data management priorities identified at the Regional DIF Integration Workshop (March 10-11, 2009, in press).

+-Generation of regional or appropriately-scaled products, including data and model output, that facilitate the development of value-added targeted products for identified users, and documented progress towards improved interoperability of model outputs and related products based on emerging IOOS protocols and standards.